 Hyperlinks that open a website or perform MATLAB® functions

-To get started, in the Modeling tab, under Design, click Notes.
-If the model has notes associated with it, they appear in a pane to the right of the model.
+In the Simulink® Toolstrip, on the Modeling tab, click Notes.
+The Notes pane opens.
 As you navigate the hierarchy, notes for each system appear.
-If the model does not have notes, you can add them.
+If the model does not have notes, the pane includes instructions to get started.

 Notes are stored in a file with the extension

-your model to have notes, first create the notes file.
-See Add and Edit Notes.
-After you create the
+want your model to have notes, first create the notes file.
+After you create the file,